wp-plugins/karailievs-sitemap/readme.txt

 * Sitemap generates URLs according the permalinks settings

 == Installation ==
 1. Upload `karailievs-sitemap` folder to the `/wp-content/plugins/` directory
 1. Activate the plugin through the 'Plugins' menu in WordPress
 1. Create a file named sitemap.xml in your blog folder.
 The file must be writable for the web server.
 See more instructions on [plugin's homepage](http://www.karailiev.net/karailievs-sitemap/)
 1. Turn the sitemap on via the Settings -> Sitemap screen
 1. Open your sitemap to test it (e.g. http://www.karailiev.net/sitemap.xml)

+== Frequently Asked Questions ==
+= Does this plugin ping Google on change? =
+Yes, it does.

+= Can I mess everything up? =
+I've tried to make the plugin easy to use and configure.
+Until you do not change the advanced settings it will work (good or bad).
+Changing the advanced settings may have unexpected (and unwanted) consequences.